IBMDataScience/digits/README.md

 # Handwritten Digit Recognition Via Classification

 ## Data source: sklearn data sets
-## Algorithms: (support vector machines) SVM
+## Algorithms: support vector machines classifier (SVM)
 ## Tools: IBM Data Science Experience, sklearn

 # Instructions:

-##Step 1.
-If you already have an account on IBM's Data Science Experience, go to Step 2.
+## Step I. If you already have an account on IBM's Data Science Experience, go to Step 2.
 If not, follow [this tutorial](https://github.com/IBMDataScience/getting-started) to create an account.

-##Step 2.
+## Step II.
 In the landing page of DSX, create a project on by clicking on the `New` button on the top right and then click on `Project`.

  >  <img src="https://github.com/IBMDataScience/digits/blob/master/images/landing-create-new-project.png"/>

-##Step 3.
+## Step III.
 Get the Notebook

 1. Go to your project and click on the create new notebook icon